bibor/appgateway/README.md

 ## App verification
 Every downloaded App will be verified.
-This means that first the sha256sum of the developer certificate in `META-INF/CERT.RSA` will be compared with the value from the configuration file and after that `jarsigner` will be called to check the APK's integrity.
-I really don't know if this is the correct or the best way to do it, but it's the best I could come up with.
-If you know it better, please let me know.
+This means that first the sha256sum of the developer certificate in `META-INF/CERT.RSA` will be compared with the value from the configuration file and after that `jarsigner` will be called to check the APK's integrity. ~~I really don't know if this is the correct or the best way to do it, but it's the best I could come up with.~~
+I will change to `apksigner` soon.

 ## Easy deployment